Man who killed calf in Home Depot lot charged with cruelty

-BLOOMFIELD, Conn.
-(AP) — A butcher shop employee who cut the throat of a runaway calf in a Home Depot parking lot has been charged with animal cruelty.
+HARTFORD, Conn.
+(AP) — A butcher shop employee who cut the throat of a runaway calf in a Home Depot parking lot has been charged with animal cruelty, police said Friday.

-Police in Bloomfield, Connecticut, say 39-year-old Badr Musaed was arrested on Thursday.
+Badr Musaed, 39, turned himself in Thursday to face the felony charge, authorities said.
 He was released after posting a $10,000 bond.

-The calf broke out of the Saba Live Poultry store on July 13 and ran behind Home Depot.
-The animal eluded several people who tried to corral it before butcher shop employees wrestled it to the ground and Musaed cut its throat.
+The young cow broke out of the Saba Live Poultry store in Bloomfield on July 13 and ran behind the Home Depot store across the street.
+The animal eluded several people who tried to corral it before employees from the halal butcher shop wrestled it to the ground and Musaed cut its throat.
+At the time, he was cited for public disturbance.

+Police decided to pursue the more serious charge after consulting with agriculture officials, said Lt.
+Christina Benvenuto, a spokeswoman for Bloomfield police.
+She said the investigation included a review of regulations for halal slaughter, in which animals are killed in accordance with Islamic dietary laws.

 The manager of the halal butcher shop, Bilal Musid, has apologized but said his employees worried the calf would hurt someone if wasn’t stopped.